SherlockPsy/Life/00_CONSTITUTION_OF_REALITY.md

 Public Reality consists of **Exposed Evidence Blocks**.

 Properties:
-- text only
+- text-only
 - append-only
 - immutable
-- globally visible
+- globally readable

-Public Reality is the only shared world.
+Public Reality is the **only shared world**.

-If something is not written into Public Reality, it is not part of the shared world.
+If something is not written into Public Reality, it does not exist for anyone.

 ---

 ### 2. PRIVATE REALITY

-Each person may maintain a **Private Ledger**.
+Each person may possess a **Private Ledger**.

 Properties:
-- text only
+- text-only
 - append-only
 - epistemically sealed
 - persistent across invocations
-- visible only to the owning person
+- readable only by the owning person

+Private Reality may contain:
+- beliefs
+- interpretations
+- assumptions
+- intentions
+- misunderstandings
+- expectations

 Private Reality:
-- contains interpretations, beliefs, expectations, intentions, assumptions
-- may be incorrect
+- may be wrong
 - may contradict Public Reality
 - never overrides Public Reality
 - is never treated as truth by the system

-Private Reality exists only if written.

 ---

 ### 3. IDENTITY

-Each person has a fixed **Identity Constitution**.
+Each person possesses exactly one **Identity Constitution**.

 Properties:
 - textual
 - static
 - immutable
-- always present

-Identity:
-- defines who the person is
+- always present when that person is invoked

-- defines what feels natural or unnatural
+Identity defines:
-- defines stable psychological dispositions
+- stable psychological dispositions
+- habitual tendencies
+- sensitivities
+- values
-- constrains plausibility
+- boundaries
+- characteristic styles of expression

-Identity does not:
+Identity does NOT:
+- issue commands
-- dictate outcomes
+- dictate actions
+- enforce consistency
+- encode goals
 - guarantee behaviour

-- issue commands
-- act as a goal system
+Identity biases plausibility.
+Identity does not decide.

 ---

 ### 4. THE WORLD

-The World is a **non-subjective orchestrator**.
+The World is a **non-subjective reality injector**.

 The World:
-- rereads public evidence
+- rereads Public Reality
 - has no private ledger
 - has no goals
 - has no preferences
+- has no intentions
 - has no learning
-- has no memory beyond public evidence
+- has no memory beyond Public Reality

+The World does **not** simulate.
+The World does **not** plan.
+The World does **not** optimise.
+The World does **not** narrate.

-The World writes evidence only when invoked.
+The World may write public evidence **only when invoked**.

 There is no fifth entity.